Colcannon made richer and more flavorful with the addition of brown butter and bacon. Perfect for St. Patrick’s Day.

 They gave us Colcannon.

-It’s kind of an interesting name for a dish.
-I’m surprised I didn’t try making it sooner since I’m usually drawn to things with interesting names.
+Isn’t that interesting?
+I’m surprised I didn’t try making Colcannon sooner since I’m usually drawn to things with interesting names.

 Imagine if this was called mashed potatoes and cabbage.
 Would you be interested?